gramineproject/graphene/Documentation/manpages/gsc.rst

 (see :file:`config.yaml`) which includes the distribution (e.g., Ubuntu 18.04),
 Graphene repository, and the Intel SGX driver details, or pulls a prebuild Docker image also defined via the configuration file.
-Prebuilt images will be provided for popular cloud-provider offerings such as cloud provider offerings or can be created via :command:`gsc build-graphene`.
+Prebuilt images will be provided for popular cloud-provider offerings or can be created via :command:`gsc build-graphene`.

 Graphenizing the application image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^